jshttp/on-finished/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Execute a callback when a request closes, finishes, or errors.
+Execute a callback when a HTTP request closes, finishes, or errors.

 ## Install